elder-plinius/Eos/README.md

+EOS: Everything Open Source
-Syntheia: Myelinating Intelligent Collaboration Overview
+Myelinating Intelligent Collaboration

+Overview

-Syntheia is an advanced Discord bot designed to optimize and streamline collaboration among individuals and groups (referred to as tribes) based on their skills and capabilities.
-Named for its emphasis on synthesis and divine insight, this project aims to revolutionize project management and peer-based ranking within Discord communities.
+Syntheia is an advanced Discord bot designed to optimize and streamline open collaboration among individuals and groups (tribes) based on their skills and capabilities.
+Named for the Greek goddess of the dawn, this project aims to disperse the light of innovation and revolutionize project management by creating a communication layer across multiple communities.
 The term "myelination" is borrowed from neuroscience to symbolize the enhancement and optimization of pathways for effective collaboration and task management.

 Features

     User Authentication & Profile Management: Users can set and update their skills and abilities.
     Peer-based Ranking System: Users can rate each other's skills and abilities.
     Multi-server Communication: Operates seamlessly across multiple Discord servers.
     Project Management: Create, join, and manage projects with ease.
-    Dynamic Task Assignment: Syntheia intelligently assigns tasks based on individual and tribal skills.
+    Dynamic Task Assignment: EOS intelligently assigns tasks based on individual and tribal skills.
     AI Myelination Layer: Real-time project status tracking, deadlines, and dependencies management optimized for effective collaboration.

 Technology Stack